Assessments

 The Competency Framework Needs Assessment is designed to measure students’ overall level of self-identified proficiency in a set of 18 intrapersonal and interpersonal competencies that are important for in-school and post-school success.
 These competencies comprise the intrapersonal and interpersonal domains of the Competency Wheel.
 Students use the results to reflect on relative strengths and areas for improvement.
 Educators analyze the Needs Assessment results to prioritize their efforts, focusing on those competencies for which their students need the most improvement.

-Knowledge & Situational Judgement Tests
+Knowledge and Situational Judgement Tests

 Formative Questionnaires